Healthdirect Free Australian health advice you can count on.

 How does ibuprofen work?

-Ibuprofen works on one of the body’s chemical pathways for pain.
-It reduces your body’s ability to make prostaglandins — these are the natural chemicals that trigger pain, inflammation and fever.
+Ibuprofen works on the body’s chemical pathways for pain.
+It reduces your body’s ability to make prostaglandins.
+These are chemicals in your body that trigger the feeling of pain and produce inflammation.

-With fewer prostaglandins in your body, pain and inflammation are reduced, and your fever goes down.
+With fewer prostaglandins in your body, you pain, fever and inflammation decrease.

 What is ibuprofen used for?

-Ibuprofen can be used for the short-term relief of fever, mild to moderate pain and inflammation (redness, swelling and soreness).
+Ibuprofen can be used to treat fever, mild to moderate pain and inflammation.
+Ibuprofen provides only temporary relief.

-Read more on pain medicines for your baby or child.
+Read more about pain medicines for your baby or child.

 What forms of ibuprofen are available?